CellDynamics/QuimP/Doxygen_doc/BOA.md

 1. uk.ac.warwick.wsbc.QuimP.BOA_.CustomStackWindow.itemStateChanged(final ItemEvent)
 2. uk.ac.warwick.wsbc.QuimP.BOA_.CustomStackWindow.updateSliceSelector()

-Additionally the \ref uk.ac.warwick.wsbc.QuimP.BOA_.BOAState "BOAState" holds information what snake is selected by user to zoom (`snakeToZoom`).
+Additionally the \ref uk.ac.warwick.wsbc.QuimP.BOAState "BOAState" holds information what snake is selected by user to zoom (`snakeToZoom`).
 Negative value stands for none (the whole frame is visible). `snakeToZoom` holds Snake ID.
 There is also `zoom` field in BOAp class that indicates current state of zoom (true/false)

 The \ref uk.ac.warwick.wsbc.QuimP.ImageGroup.zoom(final ImageCanvas, int, int) "zoom" method accepts Snake **ID** and then gets this \ref uk.ac.warwick.wsbc.QuimP.Snake "Snake" from \ref uk.ac.warwick.wsbc.QuimP.Nest "Nest" and zoom it.
 The Snake **ID** is the same as **ID** of \ref uk.ac.warwick.wsbc.QuimP.SnakeHandler "SnakeHandler" that holds this Snake.
 The method uk.ac.warwick.wsbc.QuimP.Nest.getHandler(int) returns handler of given ID but there is no protection here against returning `null` (it is ArrayList) but it is guaranteed that \ref uk.ac.warwick.wsbc.QuimP.ImageGroup.zoom(final ImageCanvas, int, int) "zoom" gets only valid (existing) IDs of Snakes.